 Captain Marvel / Spectrum (Monica Rambeau)3 of 12

 Monica Rambeau has been relegated to Marvel's B-List in recent years, but she still has many very vocal fans and a lofty place in Marvel history to distinguish her as a hero.

 As the successor to the first Captain Marvel, Mar-Vell, Monica became an Avenger, even leading the team for years, and was one of Marvel's most iconic heroes in the 80s.

-Now, she's back in action as Spectrum as part of the Ultimates, the first line of defense against cosmic threats in the Marvel Universe.
+She was last seen in action as Spectrum as part of the Ultimates, the first line of defense against cosmic threats in the Marvel Universe.
 Her mom, Maria Rambeau, plays a key role in the upcoming Captain Marvel film as a fighter pilot with the callsign "Photon," played by Lashana Lynch.

 Static was the breakout star of the Milestone line, which featured dozens of characters, going on to star in his own animated series and play a role in Batman Beyond.
 When Milestone was incorporated into the DC Universe, Static headlined his own comic book as well.

 The return of Milestone as a new DC Comics imprint, "Earth M" was previously announced - including the return of Static Shock in his own title once again - though Milestone's return has yet to come to fruition.

 Way before making history as the first black hero to headline in the Marvel Cinematic Universe (at least the TV wing), Luke Cage was a simple Hero For Hire protecting his neighborhood from super crime.

 Though his tiara and "Sweet Christmas!" catchphrase have been a bit of a punchline, even for Luke himself, Cage grew from a man of the people to one of the top Avengers, leading several incarnations of the team and becoming one of Marvel's top heroes.